* This is the Professional Version. *

 (MEN 2; Multiple Endocrine Adenomatosis, Type 2; Sipple Syndrome)

-Multiple endocrine neoplasia, type 2A (MEN 2A) is a hereditary syndrome characterized by medullary carcinoma of the thyroid, pheochromocytoma, hyperparathyroidism, and occasionally cutaneous lichen amyloidosis.
+Multiple endocrine neoplasia, type 2A (MEN 2A) is a hereditary syndrome characterized by medullary carcinoma of the thyroid, pheochromocytoma, parathyroid hyperplasia or adenomas (causing hyperparathyroidism), and occasionally cutaneous lichen amyloidosis.
 Clinical features depend on the glandular elements affected.
 Familial medullary thyroid carcinoma is a distinct variant of MEN 2A.
 Diagnosis involves genetic testing.
 Hormonal and imaging tests help locate the tumors, which are removed surgically when possible.

 Mutations in the RETproto-oncogene on chromosome 10 have been identified in MEN 2A, MEN 2B, and familial medullary thyroid carcinoma.
 The RET protein is a receptor tyrosine kinase; MEN 2A and familial medullary thyroid carcinoma mutations result in activation of certain intracellular pathways.

 Clinical features depend on the type of tumor present (see Table: Conditions Associated With MEN Syndromes).